Beyond Top Activations: Efficient and Reliable Crowdsourced Evaluation of Automated Interpretability: Conclusion

 \section{Conclusion}

-In this paper, we introduced new methods to conduct a principled crowdsourced evaluation of neuron explanations.
-First, we proposed to use importance sampling to determine which inputs to show raters, reducing our labeling cost by $\sim30\times$.
-Second, we introduced a new Bayes rule based method to aggregate multiple ratings, which further reduces the amount of ratings needed to reach a certain level of accuracy by another $\sim5 \times$.
-Finally, using these methods, we were able to conduct a large-scale human study with reasonable cost (lowering cost from estimated \$108, 000 USD to \$720 USD) without sacrificing accuracy -- We evaluated 5 most high performing method for explaining vision neurons and discovered that Linear Explanations \cite{oikarinen2024linear} performed the best with a sizeable lead over other methods.
+In this paper, we introduced two new techniques for conduction principled crowdsourced evaluation of neuron explanations.
+First, we proposed Model-Guided Importance Sampling (MG-IS) to determine which inputs to show raters, reducing our labeling cost by $\sim15\times$.
+Second, we introduced a new Bayes rule based method (BRAgg) to aggregate multiple ratings, which further reduces the amount of ratings needed to reach a certain level of accuracy by $\sim3 \times$.
+Finally, using these methods, we were able to conduct a large-scale human study with reasonable cost (lowering cost from estimated \$90,000 USD to \$2160 USD) without sacrificing accuracy -- We evaluated 5 of the best performing methods for explaining vision neurons and discovered that Linear Explanations \cite{oikarinen2024linear} performed the best overall. { }